jsntv200/redant-home/_posts/2012-01-25-jira-priorities-the-story-of-team-six-and-the-iceberg.md

 keywords: Jira priorities
 image_small: "/assets/uploads/2012/jira-screenshot-small.jpg"
 image: "/assets/uploads/2012/jira-screenshot.jpg"
-excerpt-short: Seal teams, titanic sinkers and our prioritization ratings.
+excerpt_short: Seal teams, titanic sinkers and our prioritization ratings.
-excerpt-long: We use Jira to keep track of all of our tasks - without it we'd be overwhelmed with the sheer volume of "stuff" you need to keep track of on a typical digital project.
+excerpt_long: We use Jira to keep track of all of our tasks - without it we'd be overwhelmed with the sheer volume of "stuff" you need to keep track of on a typical digital project.
 tags: []